EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}} or where the protocol needs to work on a variety of underlying protocols.
 IoT devices may be constrained in various ways, including memory, storage, processing capacity, and energy {{RFC7228}}.
 A method for protecting individual messages at the application layer suitable for constrained devices, is provided by CBOR Object Signing and Encryption (COSE) {{RFC8152}}), which builds on the Concise Binary Object Representation (CBOR) {{RFC7049}}.

 In order for a communication session to provide forward secrecy, the communicating parties can run an Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), an authenticated key exchange protocol using CBOR and COSE.
 Authentication is based on credentials established out of band, e.g. from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
 EDHOC supports authentication using pre-shared keys (PSK), raw public keys (RPK), and certificates.
 After successful completion of the EDHOC protocol, application keys and other application specific data can be derived using the EDHOC-Exporter interface.
-EDHOC is designed to work in highly constrained scenarios making especially suitable for network technologies such as 6TiSCH {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}} and LoRaWAN [][].
 Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.ietf-ace-oscore-profile}}.

+EDHOC is designed to work in highly constrained scenarios making it especially suitable for network technologies such as 6TiSCH {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}} and LoRaWAN [][].
+Compared to the TLS 1.3 handshake {{I-D.ietf-tls-tls13-28}}, the number of bytes in EDHOC is approximately 1/3 when PSK authentication is used and 1/2 when RPK authentication is used, see {{app-sizes}}.

 The ECDH exchange and the key derivation follow {{SIGMA}}, NIST SP-800-56a {{SP-800-56a}}, and HKDF {{RFC5869}}.
 CBOR {{RFC7049}} and COSE {{RFC8152}} are used to implement these standards.